Essential norms of pointwise multipliers in the non-algebraic setting: Arithmetic, remarks and examples

-What seems quite surprising is that our proof is (almost) completely elementary, that is, it does not use the concept of an \enquote{$OC^*$-point} or the machinery developed in \cite{Kol16}.
-Led us also add that the first author learned from Kolwicz another, slightly more general, proof which directly uses \cite{Kol16}.
-But let's put it in the drawer for now.
+\begin{scholium}[About~Lemma~\ref{LEMMA: a'la Kolwicz OC}] What seems quite surprising is that our proof is rather elementary, in the sense, that it use neither the concept of the so-called $OC^{\bigstar}$-point or the machinery developed in \cite{Kol16}.
+Actually, the first-named author learned from Kolwicz another, slightly more general, proof which directly uses some ideas from \cite{Kol16}.
+However, let us put it in the drawer for now. \demo \end{scholium}

-\begin{remark}[When is the symmetrization of a weighted rearrangement invariant sequence space a Banach space?]
-As we tried to explain earlier, the symmetrization of a K{\" o}the space is in general only a quasi-Banach space (see \cite[Lemma~1.4]{KR09}; cf. \cite[Corollary~1]{KLM19}).
-However, there is a rather simple criterion to determine whether the space $[E(1/\phi)]^{(*)}$, where $E$ is a rearrangement invariant sequence space and $\phi$ is a non-decreasing and concave function on $(0,\infty)$, is a Banach space up to an equivalent norm.
+\begin{remark} As we mentioned earlier, the symmetrization of a K{\" o}the space is in general only a quasi-Banach space (see \cite[Lemma~1.4]{KR09}; cf. \cite[Corollary~1]{KLM19}).
+However, there is a rather simple criterion to determine whether the space $[X(1/\phi)]^{\bigstar}$, where $X$ is a rearrangement invariant sequence space and $\phi$ is a non-decreasing and concave function on $(0,\infty)$, is a Banach space up to an equivalent norm.
 Indeed, suppose that